jaicab/jaicab.github.io/about.md

 With some background on back-end development, I have experience with PHP, Java and C/C++, so I can pick up any programming language or library really quick.
 I've also worked with plenty of **RESTful APIs** and even built one.

-Well documented APIs are to back-end what styleguides are to front-end.
+Well documented APIs are to backend what styleguides are to frontend.

 ---